zack-bitcoin/amoveo-docs/other_blockchains/sharding.md

 * Lazy Ledger - https://arxiv.org/pdf/1905.09274.pdf .
 Lazy ledger is a tehnique where full nodes only need to download around sqrt(# transactions), and they can get a probabilistic gurantee that all the txs in that block were processed correctly.
 It uses erasure coding and merkel fraud proofs.
 Lazy Ledger depends on the existance of storage node specialists that are paid to remember the entire history of all the txs, and to serve random subsets of this information to everyone who needs it.

-* state channels. like payment channels, but you can put turing complete smart contracts inside of them.

 * optimistic roll-up. https://arxiv.org/pdf/1904.06441.pdf  With optimistic roll-up we keep the history on-chain, but we move all processing of editable state onto side-chains.
 Miners pay a safety deposit when they publish a block.
 If anyone can show that a block improperly processed a transaction, they can destroy half the safety deposit and win the rest as a reward.

 [My review of optimistic rollup](/other_blockchains/optimistic_rollups.md)